 The Formative Evaluation Summary, generated by program staff, as well as the subsequent Evidence of Program Modification Report, is shared with the Department of Education and made available to other stakeholders upon request and at the discretion of the District.
 Components of the Formative Evaluation include: (1) Summary of program operations, (2) Data on student attendance and enrollment, (3) Assessment of progress toward program goals, and (4) Recommendations for improvement.
 The District has extensive experience collecting, maintaining, analyzing and reporting accurate program evaluation data in its 21st CCLC programs.
 Currently, EZReports, a comprehensive web-based software for managing grant-funded afterschool programs is being used for data collection.
 EZReports meets the data collection and reporting requirements of the Federal 21st Century Community Learning Centers (21st CCLC) programs.
-The evaluation data and recommendations of the external evaluator in addition to the academic, personal enrichment data and regular day classroom teacher input are analyzed by the District leadership team to improve program plans and or make changes in programming to improve program quality.
-The District-level 21st CCLC funded Project Manager provides support to the targeted schools' during school hours of operation.
+The evaluation data and recommendations of the independent evaluation team in addition to the academic, personal enrichment data and regular day classroom teacher input are analyzed by the District leadership team to improve program plans and or make changes in programming to improve program quality.
+The District-level 21st CCLC funded Project Manager provides support to the targeted schools' during the out of school hours of operations.
 This individual possess related knowledge and skills, holds a Doctorate degree, and demonstrates significant pertinent experience.
 Responsibilities include managing and implementing the educational program and budget described in the approved application, serving as liaison with stakeholders, keeping records and submitting all required reports, and providing ongoing communication and technical assistance.
-Each school will employ a dedicated site coordinator who is responsible for the school's daily operations and services delivery.
-Responsibilities include implementation of 21st CCLC policies and procedures and provision of ongoing support to ensure best practices are implemented with fidelity.
-A certified teacher will supervise and provide all academic activities.
-In cooperation with the schools' highly qualified educators, certified support staff members, and administrative/leadership teams, the Project Manager and Integrated Services Coordinator and the Intervention Teacher will work toward achieving 21st CCLC objectives.
-The 10-month